 The WPRN is led by its Director Dr. Laura-Mae Baldwin and by a Steering Committee comprised of representatives from member practices.

 WPRN initiatives and infrastructure are funded through grants and by the Institute of Translational Health Sciences and the University of Washington Department of Family Medicine.
 Recent sponsors of WPRN research have included the Pharmacogenomics Research Network and the Agency for Healthcare Research and Quality.
 WPRN studies have led to peer-reviewed publications in journals such as Family Medicine and Clinical and Translational Science.

 Brief History of the WPRN

-The WPRN was developed between 2007-2011 through a partnership of the University of Washington’s Institute of Translational Health Sciences (ITHS) Community Outreach group and the UW Family Medicine Residency Network (FMRN).
-One of the ITHS community outreach goals, to create a practice-based research network in the WWAMI states, aligned with the FMRN’s 2006-2008 strategic goal to build research capacity within its network.
+The WPRN was developed between 2007-2011 through a partnership of the University of Washington’s Institute of Translational Health Sciences (ITHS) and the UW Family Medicine Residency Network (FMRN).
+One of the ITHS’s goals, to create a practice-based research network in the WWAMI states, aligned with the FMRN’s 2006-2008 strategic goal to build research capacity within its network.

-Between 2009 and 2001, seven FMRN sites worked with ITHS community outreach researchers to conduct a pilot study (“ACE-Is, ARBs, Statins and Contraception”) that built research capacity at the sites and “tested the waters” of research.
-In 2011 the WPRN was born from this important groundwork, and began to expand to community practices beyond the FMRN.
+Between 2009 and 2011, seven FMRN sites worked with faculty and staff from the ITHS (what is now the WPRN Coordinating Center) to conduct a pilot study (“ACE-Is, ARBs, Statins and Contraception”) that built research capacity at the sites and “tested the waters” of research.
+In 2011 the WPRN was born from this important groundwork, and began to expand to community practices beyond the Family Medicine Residency Network.